FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 These two identity concepts -- verification and trust -- are provided by a **Public Key Infrastructure** (PKI) and a **Membership Service Provider** (MSP), respectively.
 A PKI is a set of existing internet standards which provide secure communications for many different types of networks, whereas an MSP is a Hyperledger Fabric concept for managing identities in a blockchain network.
 In combination, a PKI and an MSP form the definition of the **trusted members** of a blockchain network.

+## <a name="Scenario"></a>A simple scenario to explain verification and trust

+Imagine that you visit a supermarket to buy some groceries.
+At the checkout you see a sign that says that only Visa, Mastercard and AMEX cards are accepted.
+If you try to pay with a different card -- let's call it an "ImagineCard" -- it doesn't matter whether the card is authentic and you have sufficient funds in your account.
+It will be not be accepted.

 | ![Scenario](./IdentityandChainsofTrust.diagram.6.png) |
 | :---: |
 | Having a valid credit card is not enough -- it must also be accepted by the store!
 PKI and MSPs work together in the same way -- PKI provides a list of valid identities, and MSPs say which of these are members of an given blockchain network. |

-Imagine that you visit a supermarket to buy some groceries.
-At the checkout you see a sign that says that only Visa, Mastercard and AMEX cards are accepted.
-If you try to pay with a different card -- let's call it an "ImagineCard" -- it doesn't matter whether the card is authentic and you have sufficient funds in your account.
-It will be not be accepted.

 PKI and MSPs provide this combination of verification and trust.
 A PKI is like a set of card providers -- it dispenses many different types of verifiable identities.
 An MSP, on the other hand, is like the list of card providers accepted by the store -- determining which identities are the trusted members of the store payment network. **MSPs turn verifiable identities into the trusted members of a blockchain network**.